 President Taft stayed at what was then called Hotel Selwyn in center city Charlotte, although it wasn’t much of a city when he was here in 1909.
 The hotel was demolished in 1964, but a new hotel, Marriott Center City, stands in its place.
 You can dine at Stoke for a Taft-ish experience.

-Former Vice President and current Democratic nominee Joe Biden is a big ice cream guy.
+Biden is a big ice cream guy.
 We know this.
 When he was in the Triangle area on October 18, Biden and his granddaughter, Finnegan, stopped at a Cookout in Durham for milkshakes.

 The order: Biden took selfies with employees before ordering one vanilla and one chocolate milkshake so that he could mix the two together himself.